 Imagine what foreign policy would look like if world leaders approached the achievement of peace with the same energy, resources, and realism with which they approach preparing for wars.
 What if we viewed peace not as the cessation of hostilities, but rather as the achievement of the political, economic, social, environmental, and cultural factors that lead to stability, organic growth, and conflict resolution within – instead of apart from - a system of laws?

-This is the premise of a new series of ventures by Foreign Policy in collaboration with the United States Institute of Peace.
-Twice a year – once in United States and once in the Middle East – PeaceGame will bring together the leading minds in national security policy, international affairs, academia, business, and media to "game" out how we can achieve peace, with as much creativity and seriousness as we currently devote to war games.
-In so doing, we hope to redefine how leaders think about conflict resolution and the possibility of peace.
+This is the premise of a series of ventures by Foreign Policy in collaboration with the United States Institute of Peace.
+Twice a year – once in the United States and once in the Middle East – PeaceGame brings together the leading minds in national security policy, international affairs, academia, business, and media to "game" out how we can achieve peace, with as much creativity and seriousness as we currently devote to war games.
+In so doing, we hope to redefine how leaders think about conflict resolution and the possibility of achieving peace.

 How to Participate